Broadpeak-tv/smartlib-web-sample-app/README.md

 ## Getting Started

-The JS files has to be download from our delivery platform : https://delivery-platform.broadpeak.tv/smartlib/public/project-setup#using-js-file
+The JS files has to be downloaded from our delivery platform : https://delivery-platform.broadpeak.tv/smartlib/public/project-setup#using-js-file

 In order to get the sample app working, download the "Default version" package and copy these files to the lib folder:
 - base.smartlib.js